Charles W. Burkett and John F. Cunningham founded the Fraternity of Alpha Zeta on November 4, 1897, at The Ohio State University.

 The next membership issue to face the Fraternity was the admission of women.
 The issue was first presented at the 1952 Conclave, but the proposal to admit women failed with a tie vote of 24 to 24.
 At the time, Alpha Zeta awarded women in agriculture recognition certificates for their activities, scholarship or contributions to the college.
 In 1972, the Conclave voted to strike the word male from the constitution, allowing chapters to initiate women.

 Since then the Fraternity has continued its mission to promote agriculture and recognize scholarship, leadership and character.
 The next major event for Alpha Zeta occurred in 1994.
 After more than 20 years headquartered in Lafayette, Ind., management of the Fraternity moved to St. Louis, Mo.
 The Fraternity of Alpha Zeta and the Alpha Zeta Foundation, Inc. became the first client of Drake & Company, an association management company owned and operated by Townshend alumnus Steve Drake.
+In 2013, the Fraternity and Foundation became clients of AMR Management Services in Lexington, Kentucky.

 Today more than 125,000 men and women have been initiated into the 74 chapters of the Fraternity of Alpha Zeta.
 Fraternity students and alumni work in all types of agriculture-related careers ranging from production farming to politics and agronomy to veterinary medicine.